Scorbutics/skalang/README.md

 `./bin/skalang_bytecode_runner example.miniska`
 (If you build with MSVC, you will probably have to add a target folder (Debug / Release / RelWithDebInfo) after the "bin" folder)

+### Advice: the environment of development for this C++ project

+This is a really complex topic and usually a hot one.
+While some people are advocating from using vi, emacs...
+I think this is important to get less friction as possible from using a development environement daily.

+The C++ language environment is usually a bit tricky to setup and does not always provide every quality of life tools we can encounter more easily in other ecosystems.

+At the time of writing (2020), there were a lot of benefits from using Visual Studio (Community or Professional), because of its native support of the C++ ecosystem.
+Everything is relatively easy, from autocompletion, intellisense, profiling and debugging.

+Now in 2024, I would suggest to go with VSCode instead which benefits from being available on almost any platform.
+In order to be efficient, you can install the following extensions:

+- CMake Tools Microsoft extension
+- C++ TestMate (compatibility with Doctest allows running test suites from UI almost as easily as in a Java ecosystem)
+- C/C++ Microsoft extension (for Intellisense)

+I also encourage you to move out the "Testing" tab from the left pane in order to be able to see it while debugging.

 ## Contributing
 Currently, I made this project alone.
 I do not usually work on my projects with other people, but I am totally open to it !